A Calder\'on type inverse problem for tree graphs: Reconstruction of a weighted tree from the Dirichlet-to-Neumann matrix

-In particular, if $\cG_1$ and $\cG_2$ are two finite weighted trees such that the Schur complements of $L (\cG_1)$ and $L (\cG_2)$ coincide, then $\cG_1 = \cG_2$ up to vertices of degree two. \end{theorem}

-\begin{proof} {\bf Step~1:} In this step we calculate an explicit expression for $S_{i_0}^{-1}$.
+\begin{proof} {\em \underline{Step~1:}} In this step we calculate an explicit expression for $S_{i_0}^{-1}$.
+We make use of the block matrix decomposition \eqref{eq:decomp} of $M_\cG$.
 Denote by~$U$ the matrix obtained from $B$ by replacing its $i_0$-th column by zero.
 Moreover, let $\dot \cG$ denote the weighted tree obtained from $\cG$ by removing all boundary vertices (and their incident edges) and by $L (\dot \cG)$ the corresponding discrete Laplacian on $\dot \cG$.
 Note that for $l = 1, \dots, n - k$

 where the sum is taken over all $j$ such that the boundary vertex $v_j$ is adjacent to the $l$-th interior vertex $v_{k + l}$, and $e_j$ is the edge incident to $v_j$.
 As a consequence, the matrix $B \widehat D^{-1} B^\top \in \R^{(n - k) \times (n - k)}$ is diagonal and its $l$-th diagonal entry equals